 Dubai's Emirates, Turkish Airlines off US laptop ban list

-Emirates and Turkish Airways said on Wednesday they have also been exempted from a U.S. ban on laptops in airplane cabins, joining Etihad in satisfying American security concerns that had cut into the long-haul carriers' business.
-It remains unclear how the airlines addressed fears that the Islamic State or other militant groups might smuggle explosives in electronic devices.
+Emirates said Wednesday it has been exempted from a U.S. ban on laptops in airplane cabins, joining two other airlines in satisfying American security concerns that had cut into the long-haul carriers' business.
+It remains unclear how the airlines addressed fears that the Islamic State or other groups might smuggle explosives on board in electronic devices.

 |Title